bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-And to call a method, it&apos;s the same as with accessing properties, you use the &apos;.&apos; operator, method . the name of the function followed by parenthesis and if the method take arguments, you would add arguments between parenthesis.
-It&apos;s just displayed an alert saying "Ouaf, Ouaf!" because the dog does "Ouaf, Ouaf!".
+<p>And to call a method, it&apos;s the same as with accessing properties, you
+use the &apos;.&apos; operator, method . the name of the function followed by parenthesis and if the method take arguments, you would add arguments between parenthesis.
+It&apos;s just displayed an alert saying "Ouaf, Ouaf!" because the dog does "Ouaf, Ouaf!".</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 453.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">